 In December 2019, the team launched their first product to market.
 It emulates the taste and texture of slow-cooked meats but is 100% plant-based, consisting mainly of shiitake mushrooms.

-The product was developed for chefs and initially only available through restaurants.
+The product was initially aimed at chefs and only available through restaurants.
 It’s a launch strategy which ensured that Fable’s plant-based meats would meet the highest quality standards.
 It also helped the brand gain credibility in the market early on.

 “For the launch, we reached out to some of the world’s best chefs,” says Michael.
 “And we were fortunate that Heston Blumenthal fell in love with the product and wanted to launch it into the market with us.”
 He’s now incorporated the product in his menu at The Perfectionists’ Cafe in London.